Heredity: Overview

 In humans, eye color is an example of an inherited characteristic: an individual might inherit the "brown-eye trait" from one of the parents.
 Inherited traits are controlled by genes and the complete set of genes within an organism's genome is called its genotype.

 The complete set of observable traits of the structure and behavior of an organism is called its phenotype.
-These traits arise from the interaction of its genotype with the environment.
+These traits arise from the interaction of the organism's genotype with the environment.
 As a result, many aspects of an organism's phenotype are not inherited.
-For example, suntanned skin comes from the interaction between a person's genotype and sunlight; thus, suntans are not passed on to people's children.
+For example, suntanned skin derives from the interaction between a person's genotype and sunlight; thus, suntans are not passed on to people's children.
 However, some people tan more easily than others, due to differences in their genotype: a striking example is people with the inherited trait of albinism, who do not tan at all and are very sensitive to sunburn.

 Heritable traits are known to be passed from one generation to the next via DNA, a molecule that encodes genetic information.
 DNA is a long polymer that incorporates four types of bases, which are interchangeable.
 The Nucleic acid sequence (the sequence of bases along a particular DNA molecule) specifies the genetic information: this is comparable to a sequence of letters spelling out a passage of text.
 Before a cell divides through mitosis, the DNA is copied, so that each of the resulting two cells will inherit the DNA sequence.
 A portion of a DNA molecule that specifies a single functional unit is called a gene; different genes have different sequences of bases.
 Within cells, the long strands of DNA form condensed structures called chromosomes.
 Organisms inherit genetic material from their parents in the form of homologous chromosomes, containing a unique combination of DNA sequences that code for genes.
 The specific location of a DNA sequence within a chromosome is known as a locus.
 If the DNA sequence at a particular locus varies between individuals, the different forms of this sequence are called alleles.
 DNA sequences can change through mutations, producing new alleles.
 If a mutation occurs within a gene, the new allele may affect the trait that the gene controls, altering the phenotype of the organism.